List of 8(a) Documents

 Proof of U.S. citizenship or naturalization:

 Time devoted to the firm and position within the firm other business interests explained and time devotion to any outside employment from the firm and time devotion to that employment.
 This may take the form of a letter of separation from a prior W2 employer.

 Completed personal financial statement form for both individual and spouse containing a list of all assets, liabilities, personal property, and real estate as well as transferred assets.

 Any Information regarding the delinquency of federal tax obligations or past due taxes.

-The firm must have a record of being successful run by the applicant owners.
-This is demonstrated by the performance of contracts which reflect the different sizes the firm can handle as well as the variety of services/products the firm provides.
-Additional evidence such as billing invoices and bank statements reflecting deposit of receipts are necessary.
+This rule applies when a firm has been conducting business for less than two years.
+The owner must demonstrate substantial past business management experience as well as demonstrated the ability to enact and conduct the firm’s business plan.
+The owner must prove he/she has adequate capital to run the firm on an ongoing basis.
+Additionally, the firm must have a record of being successful run by the applicant owners.
+This is demonstrated by the performance of contracts which reflect the varied sizes the firm can manage as well as the variety of services/products the firm provides.
+Additional evidence such as billing invoices and bank statements reflecting deposit of receipts maybe necessary.

-Ability to obtain the personnel, facilities, equipment, and any other requirements to perform on contracts
+Additional evidence also to include letters of reference from the firm’s clients.
+The ability to obtain the personnel, facilities, equipment, and any other requirements to perform on contracts